AnteChin/ORB_SLAM2_Saveload/Documents/IntroduceToSLAM.md

 > Input: images from left and right sight, timestamp<br> Output: Rotation Matrix for world to camera coordinate

 Converting images to gray, discard all color data.
 It create a frame based on two gray images from left and right sight, and assign it to `mCurrentFrame`.
 In function `Track()`, the Rotation Martix will be created and assign to `mCurrentFrame`, and then the function return it.

+### Track With Motion Model

+> In function `Tracking::TrackWithMotionModel()`

+This model estimate that the object's velocity and angle don't change.
+For the last frame, the pose is the pose to its referrence frame times the pose of its  referrence frame to world coordinate system(the first key frame in program)

 ## Frame and KeyFrame